jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

     mochaOpts: {
         ui: 'bdd',
         timeout: 60000,
-        // You can set mocha settings like "retry and "bail" },
+        // You can set mocha settings like "retry" and "bail" },

     cacheDir: path.resolve(".obsidian-cache"),